Sophomore scores six times in ninth state championship meeting with Blake

-Call it a three-peat, hat trick or dynasty as Eden Prairie girls lacrosse won its third consecutive state title on Saturday.
+Call it a three-peat, a hat trick or a dynasty as Eden Prairie girls lacrosse won its third consecutive state title on Saturday.

-Perhaps it was fitting that the Eagles (18-1) faced nonother than Blake for the title and came out ahead 16-10.
+Perhaps it was fitting that the Eagles (18-1) faced none other than Blake School for the title and came out ahead 16-10.

-The two teams met in the state final for the ninth time since 2007, when the Minnesota State High School League first sanctioned, as the Bears still hold a 5-4 series edge.
+The two teams met in the state final for the ninth time since 2007, when the Minnesota State High School League first sanctioned a state tournament, as the Bears still hold a 5-4 series edge.

-Eden Prairie sophomore Abby Johnson scored six times, one goal away from the state tourney single-game record of seven goals, shared by four players including former Eagle Caz Norwich in 2009.
+Eagles sophomore Abby Johnson scored four of her six goals during, one goal away from the state tourney single-game record of seven goals, shared by four players including former Eagle Caz Norwich in 2009.

 Eagles senior midfielder Naomi Rogge had four goals and an assist and classmate and fellow captain Sammie Morton picked up three goals and an assist.